FerretDB/FerretDB/website/blog/2023-06-26-configure-ferretdb-work-percona-distribution-postgresql.md

 GRANT ALL PRIVILEGES ON DATABASE ferretdb TO username;
 ```

-Now, you should be able to connect to FerretDB using the following MongoDB URI format on any MongoDB tools or GUI, which may look like this:
+Now, you should be able to connect to FerretDB using the following MongoDB URI format on any MongoDB tools or GUI.

 ## Experimenting with FerretDB through Studio 3T